Best Things To Do in Shizuoka: An Overview By Area

 Nukumori Forest

-Where to stay in Hamamatsu
+Where to Stay in the Hamamatsu Area

-Best Places to see Mt.
+Best Places to See Mt.
 Fuji in Shizuoka

 Japan Wonder Travel Tours